Multiverse Computing: Technology

 Multiverse Computing’s algorithms have been implemented across verticals such as energy, manufacturing, logistics, finance, chemistry, space, and cybersecurity.
 In addition to quantum machine learning and optimization algorithms, the company uses quantum-inspired tensor networks to improve efficiency in solving industrial challenges.
 Tensor networks are used to model quantum systems, specifically quantum systems of many particles, and more recently are being applied to model artificial intelligence systems.

 In 2023, the company launched CompactifAI, software that utilizes these networks to reduce the computational costs and energy requirements of training and operating large language models (LLMs).
 By minimizing size, memory, and storage needs of the models, the tensor networks can enhance efficiency and portability of these models.

-Earlier that year, Credit Agricole CIB released the results of multiple experiments with Multiverse that explored the use of quantum and quantum-inspired computing for the valuation of derivatives as well as solving the anticipation of credit rating downgrades.

 In 2024, the company secured a $1.4M contract with the German Aerospace Center to develop single photon detectors with applications ranging from quantum computing to deep-space communication and bio-imaging.

+In 2025, Multiverse Computing launched compressed Llama 3.1 8B and Llama 3.3 70B AI models.
+Both models have 60% fewer parameters than the original models, 84% greater energy efficiency, 40% faster inference, and yield a 50% cost reduction without sacrificing accuracy.
+AI developers can plug the models into any application – edge, on-premise, or cloud.
+The advanced capabilities of these two massive models are able to fit into smartphones, laptops, and cars, or real-world machines like oil rigs and satellites.

+The company also created CompactifAI API available on AWS marketplace providing a robust, serverless LLM access layer that leverages AWS Sagemaker Hyperpod to scale the ultra-efficient compressed models inference across a cluster of hundreds of cutting edge GPUs.
+As a member of the AWS Generative AI Accelerator Program for 2024, Multiverse worked closely with AWS, providing users with access to a diverse range of optimized large language models such as Meta Llama, DeepSeek and Mistral compressed models, tailored to various performance and cost requirements.